-5.6.6 Drivers window net: A protective net is compulsory.
+5.6.6 Driver’s window net: A protective net is compulsory.
 It must meet the following specifications: The net must be made up of woven strips at least 19 mm (3/4”) wide.
 The meshes must be a minimum of 25 x 25 mm and a maximum of 60 x 60 mm.
 The woven strips must be non-flammable and sewn together at each point of crossing.
 The net must not be of a temporary nature.
 The net must be attached either to the roll cage or to a fixed part of the bodywork above the Driver’s window, by means of a rapid release system that will function even if the car turns over.
 Coloured markings (“dayglow” orange).

 5.6.7 Exterior: The standard exterior mirror ‘pods’ must be retained and used but the choice of mirror within them is free, although it is advised to fit a convex type mirror glass to improve the Driver’s rear view.
 Fog lights may be removed and the holes used for brake ducting (the holes may not be covered over).
 An additional mirror may be fitted to the passenger door.
 A plastic passenger window is permitted.
 Plastic front wheel arch inner liners must be removed.
 Radio aerials must be removed.
 The existing heat shields between the exhaust and the bodyshell may be removed; it is recommended that heat reflective material is placed between the fuel cell and the exhaust.
 No other alterations to standard are permitted.
 Cars must be fitted with a mandatory roof ducting supplied by Junior Saloon Car Championship.
 Headlights may be replaced with plastic covers.
 Vehicles are required to have the JSCC Championship standard rear spoiler fitted (See image below).
-This can be only be purchased directly from the Championship Organisers.
+This can only be purchased directly from the Championship Organisers.